-While Ducati's Panigale V4 R is their halo superbike, Aprilia are making their range-topper the bigger capacity new Factory - bedecking with GP-derived wings.
+Designed to go up against Ducati's Panigale V4 R, Aprilia are making their range-topper the bigger capacity new Factory - bedecked with GP-derived wings.

 The new engine is actually 1078cc, with the 52.3mm stroke remaining the same, while the bore increases to 81mm (from 78) to effect the capacity hike.

 A secondary oil jet also helps to keep temperatures down, while it also gets new intake timing, and longer fifth and sixth gear ratios.
 The redline kicks in at 13,600rpm, with peak power of 214bhp arriving at 13,200rpm.